 How to View the Custom Script Editor in Netsparker Standard

-From the Home tab, click New.
-The Start a New Website or Web Service Scan dialog is displayed.
-Select the Form tab.
-The Form Authentication section is displayed.
-Check the Enabled checkbox.
+From the Home tab, select New > Form.
+Then Check the Enabled checkbox.
 Once you enter the URL of the login form whose credentials you want to configure, click Custom Script to launch the script editor window.

 Custom Script Editor